buhrmi/buhrmi/README.md

 ### Even older stuff

-You can find more past experiences and also get in touch through [LinkedIn](https://www.linkedin.com/in/buhrmi/).
+You can find more past experiences and also get in touch on [LinkedIn](https://www.linkedin.com/in/buhrmi/).